Health Insurance for International Dependents

 As an international student or scholar, you are covered under a group plan based on the number of participants.
 Therefore you have a very comprehensive plan that is inexpensive compared to U.S domestic policies.
 The plan is called HTHWorldwide.

 Your spouse and children are eligible for very similar insurance coverage as a dependent on your insurance policy.
-The cost for your spouse is $216.40 per month with a $50 deductible per new illness or accident.
-Your spouse can become eligible for the student rate if he/she registers for courses at Binghamton University.
-The cost for dependent children is $118.20 per month regardless of the number of children you cover under the plan.
-A $50 deductible applies for each new illness or accident per child.
+The cost for dependent insurance coverage is found here.
+A $50 deductible applies for each new illness or accident treated by a medical professional.

 Dependents of J-1 scholars and J1 and F1 students must be enrolled for Health Insurance coverage within 30 days of their arrival in the United States, the date of birth for a newborn or within 30 days of marriage to an eligible participant.
 You must make an appointment to see a member of the health insurance team in the Office of International Student and Scholar Services to complete an enrollment form for your dependents.
 Please call 607-777-2510 to make an appointment.

 An eligible domestic partner now qualifies for dependent international health insurance coverage through the HTH Worldwide health insurance plan.
 The cost is the same as spousal coverage and eligibility must be proven prior to enrollment.
 An Eligible domestic partner is an adult person (18 years of age or older) of the same or opposite sex who: